jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 From: Awesome Newsletter <newsletter@example.com>
 To: receiver@example.org
 Subject: Super awesome deals for you
-CFBL-Address: fbl@super-saas-mailer.com; report=arf
+CFBL-Address: fbl@saas-mailer.example; report=arf
 Message-ID: <a37e51bf-3050-2aab-1234-543a0828d14a@example.com>
 Content-Type: text/plain; charset=utf-8
 DKIM-Signature: v=1; a=rsa-sha256; d=example.com; s=news;
        h=Subject:From:To:Message-ID;
-DKIM-Signature: v=1; a=rsa-sha256; d=super-saas-mailer.com; s=system;
+DKIM-Signature: v=1; a=rsa-sha256; d=saas-mailer.example; s=system;
        h=Subject:From:To:Message-ID:CFBL-Feedback-ID:CFBL-Address;

 This is a super awesome newsletter.
 ~~~

 ### DKIM Signature {#received-message-dkim-signature}
-When present, CFBL-Address and CFBL-Feedback-ID header fields MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.
+When present, CFBL-Address and CFBL-Feedback-ID header fields MUST be included in the "h=" tag of the aforementioned valid DKIM signature.

-If the domain has neither the required coverage by a valid DKIM signature nor the required header field coverage by the "h=" tag, the Mailbox Provider SHALL NOT send a report message.
+If the domain is neither matched by a valid DKIM signature nor the header field is covered by the "h=" tag, the Mailbox Provider SHALL NOT send a report message.

+## Multiple CFBL-Address Header Fields
+A Message can only have exactly one CFBL-Address header field.
+All further occurrences of the CFBL-Address header field MUST be ignored after the first valid occurrence.

 ## CFBL-Feedback-ID Header Field {#cfbl-feedback-id-header-field}
 The Message Originator MAY include a CFBL-Feedback-ID header field in its messages out of various reasons, e.g. their feedback loop processing system can't do anything with the Message-ID header field.